jdh4/name2id/README.md

 `name2id` is particualrly useful when:

-+ account requests mention the PI by name but don't include email address
++ account requests mention the PI by name but don't include their email address
 + RCU/DCU users submit a ticket using their non-PU email
 + you need a user's NetID but don't know how to spell their name